OHS Mission and History

 Today, the Ottawa Humane Society’s mandate covers a broad spectrum of animal welfare concerns.
 The organization’s priorities include prevention and investigation of cruelty to animals, enforcement of laws for the protection of animals, public education and pet population control, through which we seek to reduce the number of stray animals whose final solution is often destruction.
 The OHS provides a wealth of animal care information to the public through humane education visits, public information awareness booths, participation in various volunteer programs and the multitude of services offered to the community.

 Directed by a volunteer board of 14, the organization employs more than 100 staff with animal care, inspection specialists, outreach workers and administrative staff, augmented by a large and very important complement of volunteers.
-Our former Champagne Avenue South facility, built to accommodate 2,500 animals a year, was built with public support in 1967.

 The Ottawa Humane Society began construction of its present facility in June 2010, which was completed in June 2011.